APPLICATIONS ARE CLOSED

 “Deerfield follows us everywhere!
 The fellowship truly prepared me for my new journey into graduate school…I am so happy, honored, and pleased that I was a fellow!

-–John Botello ’13, Creative Manager at the Executive Residence, The White House
+–John Botello ’13, Deputy Chief Usher / Creative Director at the Executive Residence, The White House

 HISTORIC DEERFIELD’S SUMMER FELLOWSHIP PROGRAM IS SUPPORTED BY: